Nutrition Coaching vs. Meal Planning: Which One Gets Results in Austin?

 • Coaching: higher monthly, higher ROI over time.

-• Plan: lower upfront, may require frequent refreshes.
+• Plan: lower upfront, but may need frequent refreshes.

-• Eating out: Tacos, BBQ, food trucks—coaching teaches you to order well without being the “difficult” friend.
+• Eating out: Tacos, BBQ, food trucks—coaching teaches you to order confidently without being the “difficult” friend.

 • Hybrid work: Erratic schedules and desk snacking require systems, not just recipes.

-For performance tie-ins, see: The Role of Nutrition in Performance Recovery and Performance Recovery.
+For performance tie-ins, see: The Role of Nutrition in Performance Recovery and our Performance Recovery services.

 A Simple Decision Framework